 Although ear infections are not contagious, the bacteria and viruses that cause them are.
 Here’s how you can prevent an ear infection:

+See your physician to help determine the cause of your symptoms.
 Different treatments are available depending on the type of ear infection.

 Your Preferred Center